Radiation Reaction effects on Coherent Emission in Relativistic Magnetized Shocks

-Given FRBs enormous isotropic luminosity of $L\sim(10^{38}-10^{46})\,\rm{erg/s}$ \cite{Zhang2020,Bochenek2020,Ravi2019,Zhang2018}, the normalized electric field near source can be estimated as $a_{0}\sim10^{4}L_{44}^{1/2}R_{10}^{-1}\omega_{10}^{-1}$ \footnote{the convention $Q_{x}=Q⁄10^{x}$ is adopted in cgs units unless otherwise specified.}, where $R$ is FRBs' transport distance and $\omega$ is the angular frequency.
-During FRB's radiation or initial propagation, electrons are expected to be accelerated in the strong field, reaching Lorentz factors $\gamma\sim a_{0}^{2}$, and emit high energy photons.
-The hard-X/soft-$\gamma$ bursts was identified associated with the galactic FRB200428 \cite{Ridnaia2021,LiCK2021,Tavani2021,Mereghetti2020}.
+Given FRBs' enormous isotropic luminosity of $L\sim(10^{38}-10^{46})\,\rm{erg/s}$ \cite{Zhang2020,Bochenek2020,Ravi2019,Zhang2018}, the normalized electric field near the source \cite{Yang2020b} can be estimated as $a_{0}=eE_{\rm{FRB}}/m_e\omega\sim10^{4}L_{44}^{1/2}R_{10}^{-1}\omega_{10}^{-1}$ \footnote{the convention $Q_{x}=Q⁄10^{x}$ is adopted in cgs units unless otherwise specified.}, where $e$ is the electron charge, $m_e$ is the electron mass, $E_{\rm{FRB}}$ is the electric field of FRBs, $\omega$ is the FRBs' angular frequency and $R$ is FRBs' transport distance.
+During FRB's radiation or initial propagation, electrons are expected to be accelerated in the strong field, reaching Lorentz factor $\sim a_{0}^{2}$, and emit high energy photons.
 Such radiation could induce strong recoil on electron motion, known as the Radiation Reaction (RR) effect \cite{Zeldovich1975}.
-For GHz wave, the threshold for RR dominance can be estimated as $a_{\rm{thr}}\sim (3\lambda_{\rm{GHz}}/4\pi r_{e})^{1/3}\simeq2.94\times10^{4}$ \cite{Bulanov2013,Ji2014,Gonoskov2022}, where $\lambda_{\rm{GHz}}\sim30\,\rm{cm}$ is the wavelength of 1 GHz radio wave and $r_{e}\sim2.82\times10^{-13} \rm{cm}$ is the classical electron radius.
-In thermal plasma with strong magnetic fields, it has been shown that the RR induces Landau population inversion and spontaneously drives coherent radiation through cyclotron maser instability \cite{Bilbao2023,Bilbao2024_1,Bilbao2024_2}.
+For GHz wave, the threshold for RR dominance can be estimated as $a_{\rm{thr}}\sim (3\lambda_{\rm{GHz}}/4\pi r_{e})^{1/3}\simeq2.94\times10^{4}$ \cite{Bulanov2013,Ji2014,Gonoskov2022}, where $\lambda_{\rm{GHz}}\simeq30\;\rm{cm}$ is the wavelength of 1 GHz radio wave and $r_{e}$ is the classical electron radius.
+In thermal plasma with strong magnetic fields, RR could induce Landau population inversion and spontaneously drive coherent radiation through cyclotron maser instability \cite{Bilbao2023,Bilbao2024_1,Bilbao2024_2}.

-Here we demonstrate through kinetic simulations, that the RR effect significantly cools down the electrons from shock acceleration and reduces the gyro-radii.
-Multiple gyrations emerges, in contrast to the single gyration model in standard relativistic magnetic shock theory.
-This fundamental change leads to multiple coherent emission at the shock front, enhancing the radiation intensity and energy efficiencies by several folds compared to scenarios without RR.
-The radiation spectrum is upshifted, broadened, and showing sharp spectral peaks.
-These features are consistent with the observed bimodal energy distribution in FRB 20121102A \cite{LiD2021}, including its statistical mode-dependent bandwidth variations \cite{Zhong2022}, and the positive luminosity-bandwidth correlation observed in CHIME/FRB's repeating and one-off events \cite{Chen2022,Pleunis2021}.